 - Where a sidewalk is not provided, a pedestrian who walks along and on a highway may walk only on the left shoulder, if practicable, or on the left side of the roadway, as near as practicable to the edge of the roadway, facing any traffic that might approach from the opposite direction.

-- A pedestrian who crosses a roadway shall yield the right-of-way to any approaching emergency vehicle that is using audible and visual signals that meet the requirements of § 22-218 of this article.
+- A pedestrian who crosses a roadway shall yield the right-of-way to any approaching emergency vehicle that is using audible and visual signals.

 The driver of a vehicle must stop for a pedestrian at crosswalks and intersections without signals when:

 - The pedestrian is on the half of the roadway on which the vehicle is traveling.

 - The pedestrian is approaching within one lane of the half of the roadway on which the vehicle is traveling.

 - The driver of a vehicle must stop for a pedestrian at intersections with signals:

 - When proceeding on a green signal, drivers turning right or left shall yield the right-of-way to pedestrians lawfully within the crosswalk.

 - When turning right on red after stopping, drivers shall yield the right of way to pedestrians lawfully within the crosswalk.

 - The driver of a vehicle overtaking another vehicle, including a bicycle, which is going in the same direction, shall pass to the left of the overtaken vehicle at a safe distance.